-You can take a look at my other feng shui entries with a bit more technical explanations, especially if you’re taking Period 9 into consideration.
-But one interesting thing that I had to take note of for this particular case were the surroundings – there is a plot of land in front of Four Seasons Park waiting to be developed by none other than City Developments Limited, and when the time comes a building is erected there, the 納氣口, or the position where the residence gets it’s ‘qi’ from, will be blocked.
+Feng Shui Period 9 is coming, and I would advise everyone to consider the effects when looking for a new place.
+One interesting thing I had to note for this particular case was the surroundings – there is a plot of land in front of Four Seasons Park waiting to be developed by none other than City Developments Limited.
+When the time comes for a building to be erected there, the 納氣口, or the position where the residence gets its ‘qi’ from, will be blocked.

-My client has previously engaged another supposedly well-known feng shui master who recommended tilting the main door, but my opinion is that such ‘remedies’ are totally pointless and one of those made-up modern day remedies.
+My client has previously engaged another supposedly well-known feng shui master who recommended tilting the main door, but my opinion is that such ‘remedies’ are pointless and one of those made-up modern-day remedies.
 If you think about the way houses were built in China back then, the facing direction of the house is easily determined by where the main gate is facing.
-Modern day practitioners try to ‘game’ the theory by tilting the main door which I personally don’t agree with.
+Modern-day practitioners try to ‘game’ the theory by tilting the main door, which I disagree with.
 Let’s break down the theory and explain this logically:

-Why is the main door or gate such an important area to look at for?
-It’s because it’s the is the the place where a residence gets its ‘qi’ from and we call this na qi kou (納氣口) in Chinese.
-Now, the thing to ask yourself is whether the main entrances or doors of modern day apartments qualify under this explanation?
-My opinion and experience is that it doesn’t.
-If you get the the sitting and facing direction of the house wrong, you’re going to plot the Flying Stars incorrectly as well.
-The main door of apartments these days face a lifeless and narrow corridor which you can’t wait to get out of and the way the 納氣口 is determined for modern day apartments is totally different.
+Why is the main door or gate such an important area to look at?
+It’s because it is where a residence gets its ‘qi’ from, and we call this ‘na qi kou’ (納氣口) in Chinese.
+Now, the question is whether modern-day apartments’ main entrances or doors qualify under this explanation.
+My opinion and experience are that it doesn’t.
+If you get the sitting and facing the direction of the house wrong, you will also plot the Flying Stars incorrectly.
+The main door of apartments these days faces a lifeless and narrow corridor which you can’t wait to get out of, and the way the 納氣口 is determined for modern-day apartments is different.
 This tilting of the main door or gate may work with landed properties because you can shift the main gate and the direction of where the house is facing, but not for apartments.

-My emotions always gets a bit riled up when I come across clients getting such baseless, hogwash remedies from other practitioners.
+My emotions always get riled up when I see clients getting such baseless, hogwash remedies from other practitioners.
 Don’t even get me started on whether feng shui items work.
-Personally, I feel that getting the basics right is important, and the thing is, getting the basics of this field right is not easy.
-You have to be able to read Chinese to understand the source material from the dynastic periods and you’ll realize some practitioners can’t even speak the language.
-You need to understand astronomy, history, and the way the Chinese ancestors thought and viewed the world using Yin Yang and the 5 Elements.
+I feel that getting the basics right is important; getting the basics of this field right is not easy.
+You have to be able to read Chinese to understand the source material from the dynastic periods, and you’ll realize some practitioners can’t even speak the language.
+You need to understand astronomy, history, and how Chinese ancestors thought and viewed the world using Yin Yang and the 5 Elements.

-On the topic of what ‘qi’ (氣) is: Honestly, it does not have a scientific explanation at this point.
-To the ancient Chinese, as fuzzy as it sounds, it is like the ether that gives life, and what binds all life together.
-You can refer to this article here for a pretty good explanation on how the ancient Chinese viewed the universe (the article is in Chinese by the way).
-I usually don’t get to apply land form feng shui as most of my feng shui audits are done in HDBs and landed property clusters, so this is the first time I had to take into account the surrounding due to where Four Seasons Park is located.
+On the topic of what ‘qi’ (氣) is: Honestly, it does not have a scientific explanation.
+To the ancient Chinese, as fuzzy as it sounds, it is like the ether that gives life and what binds all life together.
+You can refer to this article here for a pretty good explanation of how the ancient Chinese viewed the universe (the article is in Chinese, by the way).
+I usually don’t get to apply landform feng shui as most of my feng shui audits are done in HDBs and landed property clusters, so this is the first time I had to consider the surroundings due to where Four Seasons Park is located.

 I hope you all enjoyed this short post and some of the sharing.
-As always, don’t be afraid to reach out if you have any questions!
-Do subscribe to my newsletter if you wish to stay updated with new posts!
+As always, don’t hesitate to reach out if you have any questions!